 (including all members of Council) authorizes the City of White Rock to hold the May 10, 2021 meeting to be video streamed and available on the City's website, and without the public present in the Council Chambers.

 3. ADOPTION OF AGENDA

-RECOMMENDATION THAT the Finance and Audit Committee adopt the agenda for May 10, 2021 as circulated.
+THAT the Finance and Audit Committee adopt the agenda for May 10, 2021 as amended to include the following "On Table" documents: